tseemann/shovill/README.md

 6. Assemble with "vanilla" SPAdes with modified kmer range and PE + long SE reads
 7. Use contigs not scaffolds
 8. Correct minor assembly errors by mapping reads back to contigs
+9. Remove contigs that are too short, too low coverage, or pure homopolymers
-9. Produce final FASTA with nicer names
+10. Produce final FASTA with nicer names

 ## Quick Start